-Whether you’re a parent trying to organize and manage your kids school work spaces, or used to saving passwords the old fashioned way you probably need a little help keeping your passwords safe, secure, and saved so you don’t have to remember all of them!
+Whether you’re a parent trying to organize and manage your kids school work spaces, or used to saving passwords the old fashioned way you probably need a little help keeping your passwords safe and secure so you don’t have to remember all of them!
 It’s time you learned how to use google password manager.

 Well, turns out Google Password Manager is probably the best tool for you.
 It’s really easy to set up and start using, but having a good visual walk through is important for anyone who is unfamiliar or has difficulty with this feature.
 Even a handy feature like Google Password Manager, can offer its own frustrations if you haven’t learned how to navigate its settings.